← Back to 史記

 7

 As Chancellor of Qi, he attacked the army of Chen Xi's general Zhang Chun and defeated it.
-When Ying Bu revolted, Cao Can, as Chancellor of Qi, accompanied King Daohui with a force of one hundred and twenty thousand infantry, chariots, and cavalry to join Emperor Gaozu in striking Ying Bu's army.
+When Ying Bu revolted, Cao Shen, as Chancellor of Qi, accompanied King Daohui with a force of one hundred and twenty thousand infantry, chariots, and cavalry to join Emperor Gaozu in striking Ying Bu's army.
 They inflicted a crushing defeat.
-He pressed south as far as Qi, then turned back to pacify Zhuyi, Xiang, Xiao, and Liu.
+Pressing south as far as Qi, he then turned back to pacify Zhuyi, Xiang, Xiao, and Liu.

 8